top of page

 24-Hour Bail Bonding Services

 Surety Bond - Surety Bond.
-Surety bonds are 10 percent or 8 percent of the total bond ordered in a case and must be posted with a licensed bail agent.
+Surety bonds are 10 or 8 percent of the total bond ordered in a case and must be posted with a licensed bail agent.
 The bondsman then posts bail with the court on your behalf.
 This type of bond is not refundable.
 Example: Judge Jill orders a $1,000 surety bond.

 Cash Bonds - How does a cash bond work in Indiana?